 One half of hockey's most intuitive duo, his visionary playmaking and quiet leadership defined an era for the Vancouver Canucks.

-Henrik Sedin played hockey with a chess master's foresight, seeing passing lanes and developing plays several moves ahead of everyone else.
-Arriving in Vancouver with his twin brother Daniel, the pair initially faced skepticism but slowly rewired the team's offensive identity with their cycle-based, possession-dominant style from the Swedish leagues.
-As captain, Henrik led not with fiery speeches but with a composed, relentless example on the ice, winning the Hart Trophy as league MVP in 2010.
-His connection with Daniel was the stuff of legend, a non-verbal, telepathic understanding that turned the offensive zone into their private laboratory.
-While his brother finished the plays, Henrik was the architect, amassing assists with a mix of subtle saucer passes and hard, precise feeds.
-His career stands as a testament to the power of hockey intelligence and loyalty, spending every single game with one franchise and elevating it to within one win of a Stanley Cup.
+Henrik Sedin won the Hart Trophy as NHL MVP in 2010.
+He played hockey with a chess master's foresight, seeing passing lanes and developing plays several moves ahead of everyone else.
+He arrived in Vancouver with his twin brother Daniel.
+The pair faced initial skepticism but rewired the team's offensive identity with their cycle-based, possession-dominant style from the Swedish leagues.
+As captain, Henrik led with composed, relentless example rather than fiery speeches.
+His connection with Daniel was non-verbal and telepathic, turning the offensive zone into their private laboratory.
+While his brother finished plays, Henrik was the architect, amassing assists with subtle saucer passes and hard, precise feeds.
+He spent his entire NHL career with one franchise, elevating it to within one win of a Stanley Cup.
+He finished with 1,070 points in 1,330 games.

 1965–1980